turtacn/j10ce-qos/README.md

 * **Control Plane**: Manages QoS policies, reservation requests, and (optionally) interacts with the scheduler.
 It includes components like the API Server, Policy Manager, and Reservation Manager.
 * **Node Agent**: Runs on each managed node, monitoring local resources and enforcing QoS policies by interacting with underlying kernel mechanisms like cgroups and network subsystems.

-For a detailed explanation of the architecture, components, and design decisions, please refer to the [Architecture Document](./docs/architecture.md).
+For a detailed explanation of the architecture, components, and design decisions, please refer to the [Architecture Document / 架构设计](./docs/architecture.md).

 ## Current Status